AsSzlag/ipay-buttons-lib/README.md

 # ipay-buttons

 Beautiful, framework-agnostic Web Components library for launching iPay flows from any site or app.
-Features 14 different button variants with consistent styling and hover effects.
+Features 15 different button variants with consistent styling and hover effects, including an interactive calculator component.

 ## Installation